genestack/user-docs/docs/user-guide/doc-odm-user-guide/single-cell.md

     **It is recommended to use TSV files archived in `.br` or `.lz4` extensions for Cell expression.**

-When the import job finishes successfully, the resulting Cell Group accession can be retrieved with the following endpoint:
+When the import job finishes successfully, the resulting Group accession can be retrieved with the following endpoint:
 GET `/api/v1/jobs/{jobExecId}/output`.

 Example response: